deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/reader.md

 Transformer based model for extractive Question Answering using the HuggingFace's transformers framework (https://github.com/huggingface/transformers).
 While the underlying model can vary (BERT, Roberta, DistilBERT ...), the interface remains the same.

-|  With the reader, you can:

-    - directly get predictions via predict()
+With this reader, you can directly get predictions via predict()

 <a name="transformers.TransformersReader.__init__"></a>
 #### \_\_init\_\_